software-architects/time-cockpit-documentation/doc/project-time-tracking/invoice-data-fields.md

 In this section, you can configure and generate a PDF version of the invoice.
 To begin report generation for your invoice, simply use the `Download Invoice Document as PDF` option.

 Additionally, you can use the `Incl.
-Timesheets on Invoice Report` flag to specify whether the invoice report should include time sheet entry details for each invoice item.
+Timesheets on Invoice Report` flag to specify whether the invoice report should include time sheet entry details for each invoice.
 This flag provides control over the level of detail in your invoice report.